CassandraHjo/Rsearch/README.md

 ## Introduction

-Rsearch is a R package designed for handling and analyzing sequence data.
+Rsearch is an R package designed for handling and analyzing sequence data.
 Many of its functions are based on the command-line based tool `VSEARCH`.
 By integrating `VSEARCH` into an R package, `Rsearch` provides significantly utility by making the software more accessible to